Skip to content

 Apply a genuine risk-based approach

-UK and EU regulations mandate proportionality: monitoring intensity must match the identified risk profile.
-A retail current account and an unregulated crypto exchange require fundamentally different monitoring frequencies and depth.
+Australian AML/CTF regulations mandate proportionality: monitoring intensity must match the identified ML/TF risk profile.
+A retail savings account and an unregulated digital currency exchange require fundamentally different monitoring frequencies and depth.
 Applying uniform controls wastes resources and creates a false sense of compliance completeness.

 Embed monitoring in operational workflows